Fithos/tgp/README.md

 As an example, running the script as following:

 ```
-./fine_grained.py -t tests/test-tasks.csv --cs tests/test-cs.csv --Mr 1000 --Mg 10000000
+./fine_grained.py -t tests/test-tasks.csv --cs tests/test-cs.csv
 ```

 yields the following result (stdout):

 ```
-Average number of context switches outside non-fine-grained classes: 147.829787234
+Average number of context switches experienced when fine-grained tasks are not in execution: 175.416666667cs/100ms

 Class: class6 -> Average granularity: 1443.0 -> Average number of context switches: 197.5cs/100ms
 Class: class7 -> Average granularity: 4.0 -> Average number of context switches: 0cs/100ms
+Class: class4 -> Average granularity: 61644.5 -> Average number of context switches: 89.75cs/100ms
+Class: class5 -> Average granularity: 301304.666667 -> Average number of context switches: 129.8cs/100ms
+Class: class2 -> Average granularity: 9186281.4 -> Average number of context switches: 126.166666667cs/100ms
+Class: class3 -> Average granularity: 695149.666667 -> Average number of context switches: 185.142857143cs/100ms
+Class: class1 -> Average granularity: 3860539.66667 -> Average number of context switches: 137.076923077cs/100ms
 ```

-**Note:** more details on the script and its parameters can be found at characterization/fine\_grained.py in the documentation section or run `./fine_grained.py -h`.
+**Note:** more details on the script and its parameters (including those not shown here) can be found in *characterization/fine_grained.py*, in the documentation section.
+Alternatively, run  `./fine_grained.py -h`.

 #### Coarse-grained Tasks

 This script finds classes containing only coarse-grained tasks based on user-defined thresholds.
-The script then associates to each class the average granularity, the average number of context switches, and the average CPU utilization (both user and kernel components) belonging to such class.
+For each such class, the script reports the average granularity of all tasks belonging to the class, and the average number of context switches and CPU utilization experienced when tasks of the class were in execution.

-To run this script, enter the *characterization/* and enter the following command:
+To run this script, enter the *characterization/* folder and type the following command:

 ```
-./coarse_grained.py -t <path to tasks trace> --cs <path to context switches trace> --cpu <path to CPU trace> [--ming <minimum task granularity> --maxg <maximum task granularity> -o <path to results trace>]
+./coarse_grained.py -t <path to task trace> --cs <path to CS trace> --cpu <path to CPU trace> [-o <path to results trace>]
 ```

 The script creates a new trace (named *coarse-grained.csv* by default).
 The results of the analysis will also be printed on the standard output.